“You take what is flowing down the testosterone train or get left behind”

 - “I remember the knock-down drag-out arguments that came from the President’s office when the C-suite and some of the high-level execs would stomp down the hallways.
 I would just think, ‘Oh boy, sh*t is gonna hit the fan now.’
 It is competitive and combative”

 - “Competitive, I am super-competitive with MYSELF and that has always been the case, I want to be the best I can be— NOT beat anyone else.
 Creatively, among the guys, there is MY WAY: this BEAT her and GOT PICKED, and hers didn’t.
 They tend to be more competitive with others, men”

-‘Bro’ culture is not anti-woman by definition, but it definitely leaves many women feeling on the outside of it— women largely feel the men in the agency are not intentional slighting them, but feel the unintentional consequences nonetheless (acutely)
+‘Bro’ culture is not anti-woman by definition, but it leaves many women feeling on the outside of it, never a full part of it— women largely feel the unintentional consequences of the culture of agencies (acutely):